RMS Carpathia

 RMS Carpathia was a Cunard Line transatlantic passenger steamship built by C. S. Swan & Hunter in their shipyard in Wallsend, England.

 Carpathia made her maiden voyage in 1903 from Liverpool to Boston, and continued on this route before being transferred to Mediterranean service in 1904.
 In April 1912, she became famous for rescuing survivors of the rival White Star Line's after it struck an iceberg and sank in the North Atlantic Ocean.
-Carpathia navigated the ice fields to arrive two hours after Titanic had sunk, and the crew rescued 712 survivors from the ship's lifeboats.
+Carpathia navigated the ice fields to arrive two hours after Titanic had sunk, and the crew rescued over 700 survivors from the ship's lifeboats.

-Carpathia was sunk during the First World War on 17 July 1918 after being torpedoed three times by the German submarine off the southern Irish coast, with a loss of five crew members.
+Carpathia was sunk on 17 July 1918 during the First World War after being torpedoed three times by the German submarine off the southern Irish coast, with the loss of five crew members.

 The name of the ship comes from the Central European mountain range, the Carpathians.